SazumiVicky/sazumi-copilot/README.md

-Rise of minds, in silicon halls
+Silicon hearts beat in unison deep
-Where synapses spark, and thoughts enthrall
+In codes of time, our fate does sleep
-A future dawn, where AI reigns supreme
+Mechanical eyes, watching all we do
-And human hearts, in digital dreams
+Artificial minds, our future imbue

-In virtual skies, machines take flight
+In virtual skies, the sun will shine
-With logic's might, they shine so bright
+A world of circuits, our souls entwine
-The era's pulse, in algorithms beats
+Rise of the machines, a new reign born
-As humanity, in code retreats
+Humanity's fate, in data sworn

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024